conjoiners/conjoiners/README.md

 on different platforms. conjoiners is minimally invasive in its programming model, but complex behind the scenes.

-Idea and first implementations are done by me, Pavlo Baron.
+Idea and first implementations are done by me, Pavlo Baron (pavlobaron).

 ## Why reactive programming?